How To Become a DevOps Engineer In Six Months or Less

 Again, go after the first layer in every pillar.
 Then, time permitting, go after the second layer to add depth to your expertise.

-Once you have the Foundation layer reasonably figured out, move onto the real-world set of skills:
+But once you have the Foundation layer reasonably figured out, move onto the real-world set of skills.
+Notice there are 6 blue columns total, one per month.

 NOTE: What’s notably missing from the pipeline above is Test.
 That’s intentional — writing unit, integration, and acceptance tests is not easy and traditionally falls on the shoulders of developers.
-The “Test” phase omission is intentional, since the goal of this roadmap is rapid intake of new skills and tools.
+The “Test” phase omission is intentional, since the goal of this road-map is rapid intake of new skills and tools.
 Lack of testing expertise is judged by the author to be an insignificant barrier to a proper DevOps employment.
+That said, we’ll cover container-based testing in PACKAGE section.

 Also, please remember, we are not after learning a whole bunch of unrelated techno-babble here.
 We are after a solid understanding of tools that taken together, tell a single, coherent story.